-This is a website provided by the OSDH.
+This is a website provided by the Oklahoma State Department of Health.
 It offers education and resources on issues such as breastfeeding, premature birth, depression after pregnancy, smoking and pregnancy, and safe sleep for the baby, to name a few.
-The web address is http://www.ok.gov/health/Child_and_Family_Health/Improving_Infant_Outcomes/index.html